ory/docs/guides/README.md

 If you were to use the full ORY Ecosystem, it would probably look something like this.
 Keep in mind that any component shown here can be replaced or removed, depending on your use case.

 Now you know what this ecosystem has to offer you.
-Choose which services you need and read the developer guide by selecting the software of your choice from the navigation on the left!
+To get some more information on the services, read the developer guide by selecting the software of your choice from the navigation on the left!

+Contact us at [hi@ory.sh](hi@ory.sh) if you need consulting with your specific project.